NotJustin/Random-Gun-Arena/README.md

 4. Override the weights of all of the weapons in the weapon group and set them to the override value. "-1.0" means do not override.
 5. Override the armor that will be given to players in the weapon group and set them to the override value. "-1" means do not override.
 6. Remove guns from being used, by just removing their entry from weapons.txt

-Currently, the plugin forces all weapons to be used at least once before you can see another weapon used again.
-This makes weights kind of pointless.
-See plans ->

 ### Bugs
 Sound isn't working for me.
 I have no clue why.